exrhizo/extracellular-matrix/README.md

 # extracellular-matrix
-The texts for the extracellular project
+The texts for the [extracellular](https://github.com/exrhizo/extracellular) project

+Writings on complexity and human/computer hybrid intelligence